magfest/sideboard/docs/source/index.rst

     $ paver make_sideboard_venv
     $ ./env/bin/python sideboard/run_server.py

-Now you can go to `<http://localhost:8282/>`_ and you'll see a page show you Sideboard' version and all of the installed plugins (currently none).
+Now you can go to `<http://localhost:8282/>`_ and you'll see a page show you Sideboard's version and all of the installed plugins (currently none).

 So let's create a plugin with paver: